Investment Commentary-Q4 2020

 Source: J. P. Morgan Asset Management Guide to the Markets Q1 2021

-Other markets are more expensive with US equities arguably the most richly valued.
-The below chart looks at Warren Buffet’s preferred measure of stock market valuation, the S&P 500’s market capitalisation against the value of US GDP which is at record highs.
-The S&P 500, despite consisting of companies listed in the US receives a great deal of its revenue from outside the US, so arguably it makes more sense to compare the index against global GDP – but even here US equities are at levels not seen since the tech boom of 1999/2000.
+Other markets are more expensive, with US equities arguably being the most richly valued.
+The chart below looks at Warren Buffett’s preferred measure of stock market valuation, the S&P 500’s market capitalisation against the value of the US GDP, which is at record highs.
+The S&P 500, despite consisting of companies listed in the US, receives a great deal of its revenue from outside the US, so arguably, it makes more sense to compare the index against global GDP – but even here, US equities are at levels not seen since the tech boom of 1999/2000.

 sandp 500 compared to world index in 2020